-Surveyed MSMEs across all business sectors vi increased their usage of digital tools for business purposes during the COVID-19 pandemic - but each sector adapted using different tools
+Surveyed MSMEs across all business sectorsxi increased their usage of digital tools during the COVID-19 pandemic - but each sector adapted using different tools

 Across all business sectors, surveyed MSMEs increased their usage of digital tools for business purposes during the pandemic, but - like seen elsewhere in the brief - they have slightly reduced their digital tool use in the past 30 days.
-This holds true even for the agriculture and food production sector, which is less likely than other sectors to use digital tools.19 For example, 36 percent of surveyed MSMEs in the agriculture and food production sector reported that they used digital tools for business purposes prior to COVID-19, increasing to 46 percent in the past year during COVID-19.xvii A higher percentage of surveyed MSMEs in all sectors - except manufacturing and industry - reported using digital tools in the past 30 days than prior to the COVID-19 pandemic.xviii This finding likely indicates that MSME use of digital tools will remain higher than before the pandemic, though this may not be universally true for all sectors.
+This holds true even for the agriculture and food production sector, which is less likely than other sectors to use digital tools.19 For example, 36 percent of MSMEs in the agriculture and food production sector reported that they used digital tools for business purposes in the prior to COVID-19, increasing to 46 percent during the pandemic.xii A higher percentage of surveyed MSMEs in all sectors - except manufacturing and industry - reported using digital tools in the past 30 days than prior to the COVID-19 pandemic.xiii This finding likely indicates that MSME use of digital tools will remain higher than before the pandemic, though this may not be universally true for all sectors.

-A higher percentage of surveyed online MSMEs reported using Facebook apps than other digital tools to conduct various business activities about which they were asked...
+A higher percentage of online MSMEs reported using Facebook apps than other digital tools to conduct each business activity...

-Surveyed business sectors included agriculture and food production, manufacturing and industry, professional services, hospitality, and retail and xvi e-commerce.
+Surveyed business sectors included agriculture and food production, manufacturing and industry, professional services, hospitality, and retail and e-commerce.
 Statistics about the hospitality sector are not included here due to sample size limitations.

-xvii Among MSMEs in the agriculture and food production sector, the difference between digital tool use in the past year and digital payment use prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+xii Among MSMEs in the Agriculture & Food production sector, the difference between digital tool use in the past year and digital payment use prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.

-Statistically significant per Chi-squared test of independence, adjusted p < 0.05. xviii
+xiii Statistically significant per Chi squared test of independence, adjusted p < 0.05.

-...And a higher percentage of surveyed online MSMEs stated that Facebook apps were very important for each business activity about which they were asked than other digital tools...
+...And a higher percentage of online MSMEs stated that Facebook apps were very important for each business activity than other digital tools...

-...but offline methodsix were the most popular method for surveyed online MSMEs to conduct each business activity:
+...but offline methods^{xiv} were the most popular method for online MSMEs to conduct each business activity: